Sunday, September 16, 2007

-Zandalee; Erotic drama, USA, 1991; D: Sam Pillsbury, S: Erika Anderson, Nicolas Cage, Judge Reinhold, Joe Pantoliano, Viveca Lindfords, Steve Buscemi, Marisa Tomei
+Zandalee; erotic crime drama, USA, 1991; D: Sam Pillsbury, S: Erika Anderson, Nicolas Cage, Judge Reinhold, Joe Pantoliano, Viveca Lindfords, Steve Buscemi, Marisa Tomei

 New Orleans.
 Zandalee is a woman married to Thierry, a former poet who is now working as a businessman.
 Thierry meets his old friend Johnny, a painter, at one bachelor party and persuades him to draw a portrait of him.
 At the same time, Zandalee is depressed by lack of intimacy and interest from her husband, so she starts an affair with Johnny.
 Their relationship is rough and wild, but in the end she decides to end it and admit everything to Thierry.
 The couple starts a second honeymoon at a lake, but Johnny shows up and Thierry falls from a boat and drowns.
 Zandalee gets shot by a criminal because Johnny didn't pay his debts.